-Best Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best turntables you can buy in 2019.
+Best Record Players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best turntables you can buy in 2020.

 Vinyl is back and it's here to stay.
 So whether you're buying your first turntable, replacing an old deck or looking to upgrade your existing record player, we can help.

-We've rounded-up the best record players around, whatever your budget, including seven decks that have just been handed What Hi-Fi?
-Awards for 2019.
+We've rounded-up the best record players around, whatever your budget, including, of course, our latest What Hi-Fi?
+Awards winners.

 There are a smattering of selections at the budget end of the market, plus a selection of premium record players if you're looking to spend a little more money.
 You can even get a wireless Bluetooth turntable should you want to stream your vinyl selections.